how to sell your house with a tax lien

 Can you sell a house with a lien on it?

-Yes, it’s possible to sell your house if it has a lien on it, but the process involves highly specific and often-complicated steps.
-The key concern is obtaining title insurance, which can be affected by the type of lien that’s in place.
+Yes, it is possible to sell your house if it has a lien on it, but the process involves specific and often-complicated steps.
+A primary concern is obtaining title insurance, which can be affected by the type of lien in place.

-If it’s your intent to sell, a real estate investor who pays cash for homes, like SoCal Home Buyers, can help guide you seamlessly through the intricate process of determining whether selling your home with a lien on it is an option for you.
+If you intend to sell, partnering with a real estate investor who pays cash for homes can provide valuable guidance through the intricate process of determining whether selling your home with a lien is feasible.

 So, how and when can a house be sold with a lien on it?